 Enjoy 10% off your purchase while you shop, socialize, and give back to Kiawah.
 10% of your purchase will benefit the Kiawah Conservancy.

 Make sure to mention you are shopping to benefit the Kiawah Conservancy when you check out.

 Are you interested in creating habitat for wildlife in your home’s landscape?
 If so, we have a program just for you.
 The Kiawah Conservancy is hosting a series of casual information sessions in the Naturally Kiawah Demonstration Garden at Night Heron Park.
-Registration is not required for these free educational programs, just meet us in the garden (weather permitting).
 Dates, speakers, and topics are as follows:

 August 2 @ 10am: Florist Anne Cothran will discuss plantings in your garden for floral arrangements